"As you grow older, you will discover that you have two hands: one for helping yourself, the other for helping others." -- Audrey Hepburn

 - Solicit feedback from individuals and student organizations on gender issues that are important to them

 - Establish relationships and partnerships with student organizations to advocate for social justice

-Unpaid internship opportunities are also available at the Women’s Center.
+Unpaid internship opportunities are also available.
 Volunteering as an unpaid intern is a great way to build your resume and acquire marketable skills for post-graduation opportunities.
-Contact our office at (904) 620 - 2528 or e-mail at firstname.lastname@example.org.
-If you have been directed to the Women's Center for an academic internship to earn course credit, contact our office to schedule a meeting to discuss your internship requirements.
+If you have been directed to us for an academic internship to earn course credit, contact our office to schedule a meeting to discuss your internship requirements.